cool-RR/python_toolbox/README.markdown

 2. Being able to use the simulation engine in different types of software.
 Our main interest is using it as a virtual lab for running experiments; However, we would also like to be used in making a computer game (e.g., flying a spaceship in a relativistic world.)

-The project will be written entirely in Python.
+The project will be written in Python.

 -------------